In delay-plagued Brazil, World Cup airport welcome to include a tent

 Brazil's government has repeatedly warned airlines to avoid price gouging, but backed off the threat of opening domestic routes to foreign carriers.

-Tourism officials urged Brazil's two biggest airlines, Gol Linhas Aereas and TAM, the local unit of Chile-based Latam Airlines Group, to follow the lead of smaller rivals Avianca and Azul, which capped the price of flights during the World Cup at 999 reais 254.90 pounds.
+Tourism officials urged Brazil's two biggest airlines, Gol Linhas Aereas and TAM, the local unit of Chile-based Latam Airlines Group, to follow the lead of smaller rivals Avianca and Azul, which capped the price of flights during the World Cup at 999 reais ($420).

 Authorities have also authorized nearly 2,000 new domestic flights during the tournament, helping to ease price pressures but increasing the load on host cities' airports.
 Air traffic in Cuiaba, a farming boomtown of about 1 million people in western Brazil, should jump nearly 50 percent.